Skip To Content

 8-9:30 a.m.

-Devon Harris, an original member of the Jamaican bobsled team and motivational speaker, will share his powerful story of perseverance and success.
+Devon Harris, an original member of the Jamaican bobsled team and motivational speaker, shared his powerful story of perseverance and success.

 Announcements, Coverage Credit Raffle, and Closing